Ben Carson: Articles, books, business relationships, media posts

 During the CNBC GOP debate on October 28, 2015, Carson was asked about his relationship with Mannatech.
 He replied, "That's easy to answer.
 I didn't have any involvement with Mannatech.
 Total propaganda.
 I did a couple speeches for them.
 I did speeches for other people—they were paid speeches.
 It is absolutely absurd to say I had any kind of relation with them.
 Do I take the product?
 Yes.
 I think it is a good product."
-Politifact rated Carson's denial of any involvement as "false", pointing to his paid speeches for Mannatech and his appearances in promotional videos in which he favorably reviewed its products, despite not being "an official spokesman or sales associate".
+PolitiFact rated Carson's denial of any involvement as "false", pointing to his paid speeches for Mannatech and his appearances in promotional videos in which he favorably reviewed its products, despite not being "an official spokesman or sales associate".
 When the CNBC moderator commented that Carson was on Mannatech's website, Carson replied that he had not given his permission.
 Earlier, he had said he was unaware of the company's legal history.

 On November 3, 2015, Mannatech said on its website that for compliance with federal campaign finance regulations, the company had removed all references to Carson before he announced his bid for the presidency.

 In July 2013, Carson was hired by The Washington Times as a weekly opinion columnist.
 In October 2013, Fox News hired Carson as a contributor to provide analysis and commentary across Fox News Channel's daytime and primetime programming, a relationship that lasted until the end of 2014.

 In 2014, some House Republicans (who later formed the House Freedom Caucus) approached Carson about the possibility of his standing for Speaker of the House in the event that the incumbent Speaker, John Boehner, had to step down because of intraparty disunion.
 Carson declined, citing preparations for his 2016 presidential campaign.
 Ultimately, Boehner resigned in October 2015, and Paul Ryan was elected as the new Speaker.

 In financial disclosure forms, Carson and his wife reported income of between $8.9 million and $27 million from January 2014 to May 3, 2015, when he announced his presidential campaign.
 Over that period, Carson received over $4 million from 141 paid speeches, between $1.1 million and $6 million in book royalties, between $200,000 and $2 million as a contributor to The Washington Times and Fox News, and between $2 million and $10 million as a member of the boards of Kellogg Co. and Costco Wholesale Corp.
 He resigned from Costco's board in mid-2015, after serving on it for more than 16 years.
 Carson was chairman of the Baltimore-based biotechnology company Vaccinogen from August 2014 until the announcement of his US presidential bid in May 2015.
 Carson had previously served on Vaccinogen's Medical Advisory Board.
+Carson serves on the board of Sinclair Broadcast Group.